 In terms of the benefits, each - an equity form of JV where the partners contribute resources to create a new company and simpler contractual alliances where the partners collaborate without creating a new company work a great deal in terms of mitigating risk in uncertain markets, sharing the cost of large-scale capital investments and injecting newfound entrepreneurial spirit into maturing businesses.
 A JV in host countries with local residents is often referred as a business marriage of convenience in the legal jargon.
 This combination of resources and efforts binds the parties in a more or less tight legal relationship with attendant rights against and duties to each other.

-New York based consulting firm McKinsey conducted a survey on the subject of JV where 68 percent of respondents expect their companies’ joint-venture activity to increase over the next five years and 59 percent expect an increase in M&A. Not surprisingly, the more experience companies have with joint ventures, the more likely they are to use them.
+New York-based consulting firm McKinsey conducted a survey on the subject of JV where 68 percent of respondents expect their companies’ joint-venture activity to increase over the next five years and 59 percent expect an increase in M&A. Not surprisingly, the more experienced companies have with joint ventures, the more likely they are to use them.

 JV Trends in Singapore

-Singapore is a thriving business space, particularly encouraging of new JVs and alternate business structures to promote trade and commerce.
-A few notable JV transactions that gained much attention from regulatory point of view are discussed below.
+Singapore is a thriving business space, particularly encouraging of new JVs and alternative business structures to promote trade and commerce.
+A few notable JV transactions that gained much attention from the regulatory point of view are discussed below.